 How to share a diagram

-You just need to click share in the upper right part of the screen.
+You just need to click the share icon in the upper part of the screen.

 This will prompt a dialog where you can type either the name or the email address of the user you wish to share this diagram with.
 Use the first option if they are already members of the parent space, and the latter if they are not or if they are not even registered.
 You can also leave them a personal message that will be included in the email.